About Me

 Research

-Spectropolarimetric surveys have shown that around 10 percent of all massive stars are magnetic.
-We have carried out a systematic study of magnetic massive stars in radio bands and discovered a rare Cyclotron Maser Emission (ECME) in a fraction of magnetic stars.
-Currently more than 2/3rd of all known (11 out of 15) magnetic stars exhibiting ECME have been discovered by our group with the Indian upgraded Giant Metrewave Radio Telescope (GMRT) and this has put the GMRT on the world map.
+Spectropolarimetric surveys show that around 10 percent of all massive stars are magnetic with kG dipolar magnetic fields.
+ECME image Our group aims to understand the evolution of such stars and various ways in which magnetic fields manifest themselves.
+Towards this goal our group carried out a systematic study of magnetic massive stars in radio bands and discovered a rare Cyclotron Maser Emission (ECME) in a fraction of magnetic stars.
+Currently more than 2/3rd of all known magnetic stars exhibiting ECME have been discovered by our group with the Indian upgraded Giant Metrewave Radio Telescope (GMRT) and this has put the GMRT on the world map.
 The discovery of ECME has allowed us to unravel the 3D magnetic topology of the stars and plasma very close to stars, inaccessible by any other means.
-This has important implications of Stellar demise and end products.
+This has important implications of Stellar demise and end products, which we aim to unravel.

 Supernovae and gamma-ray burst (GRB) explosions are the main distributors of heavy elements (responsible for life) in the universe, uniquely synthesised inside their progenitor stars, and play decisive role in the galaxy evolution.
-Hence they hold the key to the Universe, yet remain poorly understood and the very last moments of stellar deaths leading to supernovae are not well understood.
+SN-CSM interaction image Hence they hold the key to the Universe, yet remain poorly understood and the very last moments of stellar deaths leading to supernovae are not well understood.
 Studying the supersonically moving supernova ejecta’s interaction with the surrounding slow winds, which reveals itself in radio and X-ray emission, enables one to study the stellar evolution just before the explosion.
 This is because the winds are formed by the mass-lost from the star and their evolution carry the unique footprints of the progenitor star’s history, hence work as a “Time Machine”.
 We are using this novel technique and has several highly significant findings in this field.
 Our most notable contributions came in supernovae exploding in dense environments, where we unravelled the presence of rare internal absorption, previously only speculative in one case, confirming the asymmetry in the explosion, and non-smooth mass-loss history.
 We also found the mass-loss rates in these stars to be 3-4 orders of magnitude higher than the ones predicted from stellar evolution models, an open problem in the field.
 Our X-ray observations of SN 2010jl have revealed the direct presence of the circumstellar medium due to mass loss by measuring 1000 times higher column density in SN medium than the Galactic one.
 Recently we have proposed a realistic inhomogeneous radio emission caused by varying magnetic fields in stripped supernovae.
 We also collected 15 years of data on a special stripped envelope supernova (supernovae arising from stars which have lost their Hydrogen and Helium envelope at the time of explosion) in radio, optical and X-ray bands and have shown that such explosions occur via common envelope scenario in a binary system.
+The focus of our group is to explore the landscape of interactions in core collapse supernovae.

 We are carrying out the first systematic low frequency survey of supernovae with the GMRT under project GLIMPSE.